X86-64

-With 64-bit mode and the new paging mode, it supports vastly larger amounts of virtual memory and physical memory than was possible on its 32-bit predecessors, allowing programs to store larger amounts of data in memory. x86-64 also expands general-purpose registers to 64-bit, and expands the number of them from 8 (some of which had limited or fixed functionality, e.g. for stack management) to 16 (fully general), and provides numerous other enhancements.
-Floating-point arithmetic is supported via mandatory SSE2-like instructions, and x87/MMX style registers are generally not used (but still available even in 64-bit mode); instead, a set of 16 vector registers, 128 bits each, is used.
-(Each register can store one or two double-precision numbers or one to four single-precision numbers, or various integer formats.)
+In 64-bit mode, x86-64 supports significantly larger amounts of virtual memory and physical memory compared to its 32-bit predecessors, allowing programs to utilize more memory for data storage.
+The architecture expands the number of general-purpose registers from 8 to 16, all fully general-purpose, and extends their width to 64 bits.

+Floating-point arithmetic is supported through mandatory SSE2 instructions in 64-bit mode.
+While the older x87 FPU and MMX registers are still available, they are generally superseded by a set of sixteen 128-bit vector registers (XMM registers).
+Each of these vector registers can store one or two double-precision floating-point numbers, up to four single-precision floating-point numbers, or various integer formats.

 In 64-bit mode, instructions are modified to support 64-bit operands and 64-bit addressing mode.